walletd/walletd/README.md

 ## Minimum supported Rust version

-mnemonic's MSRV is 1.60.
+mnemonic's MSRV is 1.60 for all pacakges, unless explicitly specified otherwise on that package's README. ** KB Note: Presently, this version is arbitrary and should be discussed

 ## Examples

-The [examples] folder contains various examples of how to use `mnemonic`.
-The [docs] also provide lots of code snippets and examples.
+Once walletd is ready for release, we endeavour to include examples of how to use it in each project, both in the README and in the various examples folders.The [examples] folder contains various examples of how to use `mnemonic`.
+The
+[docs] also provide lots of code snippets and examples.

 ## Getting Help

+If you are experiencing a bug / issue, or would like to propose a feature, we encourage you to open up an issue request detailing whatever you'd like us to look at.

-In the `mnemonic`'s repo we also have a [number of examples][examples] showing how to put everything together.
+In the `mnemonic`'s repo we also have a [number of examples][examples] showing how to leverage it.
 You're also welcome to open a [discussion] with your question.

 ## Contributing

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!
-We have a [contributing guide][contributing] to help you get involved in the `mnemonic` project.
+We have a [contributing guide][contributing] to help you get involved in walletd projects.

 ## License